This page will provide information about the Wood Dale O'Hare Noise Group and its members, as well as Agendas and Minutes

 - SOC(Suburban O'Hare Commission)-Hired 2 expert and technically knowledgeable consultants to enable intelligent responses to the FAA at meetings and explore means and methods of having O'Hare Airport serve as a good neighbor, and begin to develop a list of realistic recommendations.

-- Both Alderman Peter A. Jakab and Eugene Wesley have asked the City Council to fund the group with $3,000 in order for us to get more people involved.
+- Both Alderman Peter A. Jakab and Randy Messina have asked the City Council to fund the group with $3,000 in order for us to get more people involved.
 Funding was approved in the budget starting May 1, 2015.

 - There is a video that will be aired from the SOC Committee which discusses the hiring of two experts to help with trying to get relief for homeowners with the noise.
 Look for this to be airing soon on ch's 6 and 99.
 A schedule will be provided once the video is available.

 - From 2/1/2015 to date the FAiR complaint app which goes directly to the City of Chicago Complaint Center has received 713,013 complaints of which 203 individual Wood Dale addresses were included.
 See the Section Below to File a Complaint.

 - This Committee did a "File a Complaint Week" for city residents which resulted in some of the highest number of submitted complaints ever.

 - The Chicago Department of Aviation have now piloted 3 different runway rotation plans.
 The goal is to ensure noise is spread more evenly at night, the plan rotated runways that are parallel and diagonal, and long and short, as well as east and west flight operations.
 Each of these tests, had the difficult task of satisfying conflicting demands of pilots, sleep-deprived communities like Wood Dale, and the Federal Aviation Administration.

 - SB 636 Legislation has been passed and is now a public act.

 - SB 637 Legislation has been passed and is now a public act.